 How can you identify your buyer persona?

 One of the best ways to identify your ideal customer is to conduct market research about your target audience.
-Website analytics tools, such as Google analytics will help you in this process.
+Website analytics tools, such as Google Analytics will help you in this process.
 Social media analytics tools work amazingly great as well.
 Use these tools to find your target buyer.

 2: Use Fewer Words in Your Writing

 Strangely enough, the human race has lesser attention span than a goldfish.
 Thus, it gives you more reason to be concise in your writing.
-It means that you should cut out jargon and unwanted phrases, remove wordiness, and so forth.
+It means that you should cut out the jargon and unwanted phrases, remove wordiness, and so forth.
 Grammarly is one of the best tools in the marketplace that will help strengthen your writing.

 3: Develop A Unique Writing Tone

 Developing your brand’s writing tone adds up to business writing best practices and an excellent way to stand out from the crowd and establish yourself as an expert writer in your industry.
-It is a component of effective business writing skills and an efficient way to attract new clients and build your freelance writing business faster.
+It is a component of practical business writing skills and an efficient way to attract new clients and build your freelance writing business faster.

 What is brand t0ne?